Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Results

-To answer our second research question, we synthesize our findings from RQ1.
-We then use these results to provide a comprehensive, canonical definition for the term cryptographic agility.
+To answer our second research question, we synthesize our findings from the literature review based on the results from RQ1.
+We provide a comprehensive, literature-based definition for the term cryptographic agility which contains the essential characteristics that hold across all contexts.
+This provides a common conceptual foundation, before reintroducing specific contexts to capture how agility manifests in conceptual, software, hardware, or organizational levels.

-Our first step towards formulating a definition is to determine which of the six categories comprise defining attributes for cryptographic agility and which categories only relate to cryptographic agility without being a defining factor.
-We started by excluding the two categories \emph{Context} and \emph{Drivers}.
-We see them both as highly relevant aspects related to cryptographic agility, but without profound effect on a canonical definition of cryptographic agility itself.
-The relatively low number of mentions of these categories in the reviewed literature, especially w.r.t.\ Drivers (cf.~Table~\ref{tab:category_coverage}), also supports this approach.
-In contrast, three categories, i.e., \emph{Modes}, \emph{Desired Capabilities}, and \emph{Quality Attributes}, act as a foundation for a proper definition, as the \emph{Modes} describe what cryptographic agility actually is (e.g., an objective) and the capabilities in combination with the quality attributes what it accomplishes (e.g., flexible modification).
-Finally, the category \emph{Cryptographic Assets} describes the entities that are affected by cryptographic agility.
-The impacts on the cryptographic assets are the outcome of realizing cryptographic agility and therefore represent another relevant part for the definition.
+Our first step towards formulating a definition is to determine which of the six categories comprise defining attributes for cryptographic agility and which categories only relate to it but are no defining factor.
+This led us to exclude the categories \emph{Context} and \emph{Drivers}.
+Context describes the setting in which cryptographic agility is applied and is therefore not a defining characteristic in itself.
+Context is variable across settings, as what constitutes cryptographic agility in a software library differs from what it means in an organizational process.
+Including context in the core definition would therefore produce a definition specific to one setting rather than a universally applicable one.
+Drivers describe the motivations behind cryptographic agility, such as regulatory requirements, security threats, or algorithm obsolescence.
+They explain why cryptographic agility is needed, but not what cryptographic agility is, and are therefore not a defining characteristic.
+Excluding both allows a definition of cryptographic agility at its core that holds across contexts.
+In contrast, the four categories \emph{Modes}, \emph{Desired Capabilities}, \emph{Quality Attributes}, and \emph{Cryptographic Entities} are the foundation of a proper definition. \emph{Modes} describe what cryptographic agility actually is (e.g.,~a property) and the \emph{Desired Capabilities} in combination with the \emph{Quality Attributes} what it accomplishes (e.g.,~efficient modification).
+Finally, the category \emph{Cryptographic Entities} describes the components affected by cryptographic agility.

-After selecting the four relevant categories, we derived and unified the most significant values for each category as shown in Table~\ref{tab:results:clusters}.
-They now help answering the following three key questions, in order to establish a canonical definition of the term cryptographic agility afterwards:
+After selecting the four relevant categories, we derived and unified the most significant values for each category, shown in Table~\ref{tab:results:clusters}.
+These values help answer the following three key questions that guide the establishment of a literature-based definition of cryptographic agility: